How to Help Your Partner With Delayed Ejaculation

 Men with premature ejaculation often have issues with their penis being too sensitive, and changing the food they eat can help.
 Some aphrodisiac foods to include in the diet are garlic, bananas, honey and grated ginger.
 These foods contain aphrodisiac properties that will increase the length of sexual intercourse and reduce the likelihood of PE during sex.

-Zobacz też: Why Do You Feel Tired After Ejaculation?
+Zobacz też: Why Do My Testicles Hurt After Ejaculation?

 Other ways to prevent PE is to drink a lot of water, take vitamin C supplements and exercise regularly.
 Doing Kegel exercises will also strengthen the muscles that control ejaculation.